jakobo/codedrift/.github/ISSUE_TEMPLATE/thunked.md

 ---
 ```

 Post goes here!
 Markdown all the things!
 Frontmatter (even fenced) is parsed correctly.
-When transferred to a discussion, this will show up on Code Drift
+When transferred to a discussion, this will show up on codedrift